rchanou/rchanou.github.io/cost-awareness.md

 Wow, so clean, it feels more like reading English instead of code!
 Isn't that cool?

-Well, despite all that sophistication, soon after I took over, I learned just how buggy and broken the system was: it had gotten to the point that, in order to work around its failure points, our users were maintaining their own auxiliary Google Sheets and sending each other emails.
-They clearly weren't happy with it.
+Well, despite all that sophistication, I could tell from the Slack messages that our users weren't very satisfied with the system.
+Soon after I took over, I learned just how buggy and broken it was: it had gotten to the point that, in order to work around its failure points, our users were maintaining their own auxiliary Google Sheets and sending each other emails.
 And yes, the codebase did have automated tests, though I can't say exactly how helpful they were.
-It clearly wasn't enough.
+They clearly weren't enough.

 So I got to work making sense of the code, squashing bugs and implementing feature requests using a much more straightforward approach.
 Within a few months, I had turned things around significantly.
 Eventually, my boss told me (I'm paraphrasing): "Before, management was bashing the system.
 Now they're praising it.
 Now they want to consolidate orders from the other systems into your system."
 Ah, rewarding good work with more work, classic.
 Well, at least working with the codebase started to suck less, as I gradually refactored the legacy logic while I added fixes and features, and added tests that actually helped me.
 Users were happier, and I was happier.

 My anecdote is not an isolated incident.
-Below are some YouTube videos by engineers with more experience than myself, who have inspired and affirmed my current programming philosophy.
+Below are some YouTube videos by engineers more experienced than myself, who have inspired and affirmed my current programming philosophy.
 If you're too busy to watch these, I recommend at least listening to them while you're working or doing chores.

 **[Object-Oriented Programming is Bad](https://youtu.be/QM1iUe6IofM?si=GQHNLsGfGn0sbEGk)/[Embarrassing](https://youtu.be/IRTfhkiAqPw?si=M4uR-1Kz6Ga0opdY)/[Garbage](https://youtu.be/V6VP-2aIcSc?si=F_XTuR17209RYd8t)**, a three-part series by Brian Will.
 In part 1, he outlines his case against OOP; in part 2, he critiques four OOP snippets; and in part 3, he rewrites a large OOP codebase.